Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 </details>

-## 5 - create the follwing Helpers for each LED Controller:
+## 5 - Create the following Helpers
-We use those to save the diffrent states of the lights like: Toggle, Brightness, RED, Green, BLUE
+We use those to save and retain the different states of the lights like: On, Off, Brightness, RGB colors values and last effect..

 <details>
   <summary>Hellpers</summary>